RetroNick2020/rtbinobj/README.md

 rtbinobjgui.exe is the GUI version - just click and select your files

-rtbinobj.exe is the console version you in the command line (cmd.exe)
+rtbinobj.exe is the console version you run in the command line (cmd.exe)

 rtbinobj infile outfile public_name